 Business customers crave stories, just as consumers do.
 Give them narratives that are authentic and intriguing.

-In my new book “Creating Signature Stories”, the power of storytelling is applied to strategic messaging to energize, persuade and inspire.
-The use of signature stories is particularly relevant to B2B firms because their customers are buying a relationship with an organization, and communicating organizational values and a brand vision with authenticity is critical.
+In my book “Creating Signature Stories,” the power of storytelling is applied to strategic messaging to energize, persuade and inspire.
+The use of signature stories is particularly relevant to B2B firms because their customers are buying a relationship with an organization and communicating organizational values and a brand vision with authenticity is critical.

 However, the nature of signature stories and the process of developing and using them is different for B2B firms.
 Which raises the question: What are the challenges of using signature stories in B2B firms and how can they be addressed?